-- Assignment of full Job/Transformation to be executed in one Carte server
+- Assignment of full job and transformation to be executed in one CARTE server

-Pentaho Yarn Cluster currently runs inside YARN container and uses SHIM configuration to generate a Kerberos Ticket, therefore, it cannot run as calling user.
-Kerberos Authentication section in Big Data Integrated Authentication Best Practices for more details.
+Pentaho YARN cluster currently runs inside the YARN container and uses SHIM configuration to generate a Kerberos ticket.
+Therefore, it cannot run as a calling user.
+Visit the Kerberos authentication section in Big Data Integrated Authentication for more information.

-PDI offers three steps to write your own processing code.
-In order of the slowest to the fastest performing options:
+PDI offers three steps to write your own processing code:

 - Java Expression

-Do not hardcode variable and environment settings such as file paths and Hadoop cluster configuration.
-Use variables for such settings.
-This will allow you to quickly move from different environments without having to actually change the KJB/KTR.
-For basics info, see: http://infocenter.pentaho.com/help/topic/pdi_user_guide/topic_vars_params_args.html.
+Do not use hardcode variable and environment settings, such as file paths and Hadoop cluster configuration.
+Use only variables for those settings.
+This will allow you to quickly move from different environments without having to change the KJB or KTR.
+Variables in the Pentaho Documentation has more information on this.

-It is recommended, that you store variables at the following locations:
+We recommend that you store variables in the following locations:

-Variables can be passed from a Pentaho job to a transformations that functions as a mapper or reducer.
+Variables can be passed from a Pentaho job to a transformation that functions as a mapper or reducer.
 However, the following limitations should be noted:

-- Variables cannot be set in a mapper/reducer and be passed back to a parent jobs.
+- Variables cannot be set in a mapper or a reducer and be passed back to parent.